Washington-University/cifti-matlab/README.md

 The previous code that was derived from FieldTrip is in the "ft_cifti" folder.

-Currently, the cifti structure returned by this library uses 0-based indices for vertex and voxel indices, 1-based for cifti indices, and the helper functions return 1-based indices for everything.
-Be aware that this library is in alpha testing, and conventions such as this may change.
+The cifti structure returned by this library uses 0-based indices for vertex and voxel indices, 1-based for cifti indices, and the helper functions return 1-based indices for everything.
+This library is in beta testing, and while function names and other conventions are expected to be near-final, it is possible they could be changed before a full release.

 # Usage
 All exposed functions have usage information available through the `help` command: